AdobeDocs/marketo.en/help/sky/setting-event-goals.md

 Give your events specific goals and see how they perform.

-Availability
+>[!IMPORTANT]
-Not all customers have purchased this feature.
+>Not all customers have purchased this feature.
 Please contact your Customer Success Manager for details.
+<br>&nbsp;

 1. Create an event program.